deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_slider.md

 #### Description

-Slider will move back to original position as default speed.
+The Slider X will move back to its original position at the default speed.

 #### Usage